 8 factory workers killed in Penang bus accident on North-South Expressway

-BUKIT MERTAJAM: Eight female factory workers lost their lives while 23 others were seriously injured in an accident at Km147 along the North-South Expressway, northbound near Juru Toll Plaza on Tuesday (Oct 24).
+BUKIT MERTAJAM, Penang: Eight female factory workers lost their lives while 23 others were seriously injured in an accident at Km147 along the North-South Expressway, northbound near Juru Toll Plaza on Tuesday (Oct 24).

 Ten other people sustained light injuries in the 5.30am incident, according to Seberang Perai Tengah district police chief ACP Ni Ros Azhan Nik Abdul Hamid.